fermyon/developer/content/spin/v2/javascript-components.md

   entry point for the Spin component.
 - the component returns `HttpResponse`.

-Please note: If you need to decode a request body (which is either an `ArrayBuffer` or `ArrayBufferView`) into plain text or JSON please consider using the following:
+If you need to decode a request body (which is either an `ArrayBuffer` or `ArrayBufferView`) into plain text or JSON, you can use the `TextDecoder`:

 <!-- @nocpy -->